noldus/EthoVision-JavaScriptCustomAnalysis/README.md

 Types of variables

+Activity: These scripts process the sample-by-sample change in pixel value in the arena.
+Use them to analyze general movement and immobility like freezing behavior and shoal activity levels.
+These scripts do not focus on specific subjects.

 Single-subject: These scripts process the data of focal subjects.
 You can use them with single-subject trials but also with multi-subject trials.
 In the latter case each subject is processed separately.

 Multi-subject: These scripts analyze interactions between subjects, or produce arena-level results (e.g. when counting subjects).